 What makes the difference is that the impossible situation here is one, potentially, faced by a commander in this place and time.
 The doctrine and forces assumed that the U.S. nuclear strike was invulnerable to defense.
 By the late 50s, this was no longer the case.
 So if the commander got the go to launch, what was he to do?
 He had no counter to the Soviet air defenses, which (perhaps unbeknownst to him) had become effective.

-As with the previous scenarios in the era, I have to wonder if the capabilities of the Soviet forces aren’t a bit on the optimistic side. <Spoiler Alert – from here I talk scenario details> In my initial strike, using all the bombers that I had stationed in Morocco, the Russians had no problem shooting down every one of my bombers.
+As with the previous scenarios in the era, I have to wonder if the capabilities of the Soviet forces aren’t a bit on the optimistic side. <Spoiler Alert – from here I talk scenario details> In my initial strike, using all the bombers that I had stationed in Morocco, the Russians had no problem shooting down every one.
 The Yak 25 fighter moves faster and flies higher than my B-47s, so all I can hope for is a lucky tail gunner shot.
 Since I’m also outnumbered, I probably need half-a-dozen lucky tail gunner shots in a row to get the bomb through.

 I also ran into some frustrating interface issues.
 At the point I realized none of my guys were getting out alive, it seemed pointless to worry about refueling issues.
 Yes I had insufficient refueling planes in the theater but, after all my bombers were shot down, I had unused refueling planes.
-Point being, once a bombing run began, I wanted it completed, whether or not the pilots thinks he could get his plane home again.
+Point being, once a bombing run began, I wanted it completed, whether or not the pilot thinks he could get his plane home again.
 At one point, I even had a bomber get pretty close to the target, at which point he turned around and began heading for a refueling station.
 Try as I might, I couldn’t seem to override that behavior (although I know I’ve crashed planes in previous scenarios by accidentally running them out of fuel).
 It was really upsetting to, several times, finally get the bomber headed in the right direction to then, once again, have it turn around and head for a tanker rendezvous.
 Finally, I had to give up at let him egress, at which point he was promptly shot down by the planes he had just avoided on the inbound leg.
 My sole consolation was that I didn’t really believe he was going to make to the target anyway.

 One more learning experience.
 The frustration of being unable to get through the Soviet defenses does provoke emotional reactions.
 Eventually, I did manage to light off 10 megatons near a Ukrainian city, and boy did that feel good.
 All of this without context; the scenario deliberately gives no background for the war or the green light to bomb.
 The Russians goal is only to prevent me from wiping out all their cities, whereas mine is to maximize innocent body count – and yet I feel personally offended when they prevent me from doing so.
 It makes you think about what happens, psychologically, in a real war.